This blog was originally published on 3/21/2023 and updated in August 2025.

 And notice how most of the topics deal with emotions.
 Emotions help push our logical brains into making buying decisions.

-Not only that, but these topics hit on authenticity, validation, and/or surprise—those items we mentioned above that will resonate with boomers.
+Not only that, but these topics hit on authenticity, validation, and/or surprise—all of which tend to resonate with boomers.

 For example, if a divorced woman in her early 60s is wondering if it’s possible to meet someone special in your community, your article on Ruth and Tony might give them hope.